 Set up General Options

 After opening this tool here, fill in the basic information for your new custom post type like Plural name, Singular name and Slug in the General tab.
-The Function name and Text domain name already have default values, but you can change them as well.
+The Function name and Text domain already have default values, but you can change them as well.

 Set up Labels